Back to Top

 Mark joined PETRONAS Canada in 2015, and has approximately 20 years of international and domestic oil & gas experience.
 In his role as VP Finance, Mark is responsible for the Company's finance, treasury and tax functions.
 This includes oversight of group and external reporting, operations and marketing accounting, risk and insurance, direct and indirect tax as well as budgeting and strategic planning.
 Mark is also currently focused on and helping to lead the Company's transition to SAP, as PETRONAS Canada progresses its digital transformation strategy.
 Prior to joining PETRONAS Canada, Mark was a Senior Manager with KPMG in Calgary and in Stavanger, Norway, concentrating his career on multi-national engagements over his 13 years with the firm.

-Shannon Young Vice President, Sustainability & External Affairs
+Shannon Young Vice President, Legal, Sustainability & External Affairs

 Governance